mohamadjamous/mohamadjamous/README.md

 # About Me:
 👋 Hi there!
-I’m a Software Engineer with 5 years of experience in Android and iOS mobile development.
-I specialize in Kotlin, Java, Swift, and SwiftUI, leveraging technologies like MVVM, coroutines, Jetpack Compose, and Firebase to build seamless mobile apps.
-Passionate about creating efficient, user-centered solutions and always eager to collaborate on impactful projects. 🚀
+I’m a Senior Android Engineer with 5+ years of experience building high-quality native Android apps.
+Proficient in Kotlin, Java, Jetpack Compose, MVVM, Coroutines, and Firebase.
+I lead Android projects from idea to release, focusing on performance, clean architecture, and great user experience.
+Passionate about crafting intuitive, scalable mobile solutions and integrating third-party APIs with efficiency.

 ## 🌐 Socials: